Are you sure you want to close the chat?Chat will be closed and the chat history will be cleared.

 5. On the "Email Settings" page, select the "Forwarding Email" setting from the top drop-down menu.

-6. Enter in the email address you want for your domain email in the "Username" column (you do not need to enter the full email address such as [email protected], only the "email" part should be entered from this example).
+6. Enter the email address you want for your domain email in the "Username" column (you do not need to enter the full email address such as [email protected], only the "admin" part should be entered from this example).

 7. Enter an existing email address that you want your email forwarded to in the "Existing Email Address" column.